TromboneScott/Oscars/README.txt

   oscars.bat Ballot (or ./oscars.sh -b)
 Leave it running so it can continuosly download the ballots as they're entered

+Update the link in ../index.html to point to current year

-Check the ballots and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
-Either restart the batch or just wait until a new ballot is entered.
+Check the ballots as the come in and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
+Either restart the batch or just wait until a new ballot is entered

 --- After contest deadline for entering guesses